Serving

 • How the program is using any other Keck/Subaru telescope time awarded within the last two years for the proposed project.

-Proposal ranking may be affected by access to non-NASA Keck/Subaru time.
+Proposal ranking may be affected by access to non-NASA-Keck/Subaru time.
 The ability to achieve the science objectives with and without NASA time could be either a positive or a negative factor.
 If NASA time provides only a small fraction (<< 50%) of the observing time needed to complete a project, the TAC might conclude that NASA time is not crucial for project completion and the proposal may receive a lower ranking in comparison to a project that completes its goals within the NASA allocation.
 However, if the PI can leverage access to NASA and non-NASA time to address science aligned with NASA strategic goals that could not be addressed with NASA time alone, the proposal could receive a higher ranking.
 In the case of two proposals ranked equally on scientific and technical merit, the TAC might use access to additional Keck time as one of the factors in determining the final ranking.

-Failure to account for your appropriate level of access to non-NASA Keck time, both on the submission page and in the text of the E&A document, is grounds for proposal rejection.
+Failure to account for your appropriate level of access to non-NASA-Keck time, both on the submission page and in the text of the E&A document, is grounds for proposal rejection.

 Progress Report for Ongoing or Recently Completed Keck Projects AND Status of Allocated Time on Large Telescopes